ericdfields/OProto/README.markdown

 =============
 OProto is a barebones skeleton of a basic website for the purpose of bootstrapping a prototype.

 The goal of all prototypes are to demonstrate an idea as quickly as possible using the best tools for the job.
-In the case of OProto, those tools are Ruby on Rails, Sinatra, Haml, Sass and jQuery.
+In the case of OProto, those tools are Ruby on Rails, StaticMatic, Haml, Sass and jQuery.

 Technology overview
 -------------